rpede/MobileProgramming24/_advanced_state/password_manager.md

 We don't need the demo app.

 **Android Studio will give some red lines while typing in the screens.
-Either fix imports at the end, or out-comment the offending lines.**
+Either live with it for a while, or out-comment the offending lines along, then fix imports at the end.**

-## PasswordScreen
+## Password screen

-First thing the user will be presented with is the password screen (for master-password).
+The first thing the user will be presented with is the password screen (for master-password).

 `lib/ui/password_screen.dart`